Guide to Appeals

 Twenty (20) working days

-If an academic appeal is lodged after the deadline, it may not be processed.
+If an appeal is lodged after the deadline, it may not be processed.
 If there were exceptional circumstances that prevented you from meeting the deadline then you might consider the following options:

-Before the academic appeal deadline
+Before the appeal deadline

 • Seek an extension before the due date by emailing academicappeals@mq.edu.au outlining these areas: